zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 The token is stored in the default base profile .yaml file.

 If you do not want to store your token, request from the server to end the session of your token.
-Use the **Log in to Authentication Service** feature to invalidate the token.
+Use the **Log out from Authentication Service** feature to invalidate the token.

 **Follow these steps:**